aykevl/things/earring-ring-rgb36/README.md

 I found the easiest way to program these earrings is using a clip with pogo-pins, like [this one](https://nl.aliexpress.com/item/1005006712952020.html) (2.54mm distance, single row, 4 or 5 pins depending on needs).
 It makes quick iteration much easier.

+Then, when the wires are connected correctly, you can program them like this (replace the `-programmer` flag as needed):

+    tinygo flash -target=stm32l0x1 -opt=2 -programmer=cmsis-dap

 ## Credits

 I got a lot of inspiration from the earrings made by [California STEAM](https://www.tindie.com/stores/californiasteam/).
 Unfortunately they're not shipping to Europe so I had to make my own 🙂